jenstroeger/python-package-template/README.md

   - one PAT with `repo` scope (including _all_ of the `repo` permissions) for the secret named `REPO_ACCESS_TOKEN`; this secret is used by the [Release Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/release.yaml) to push the release commit and attach assets to the generated [Github release](https://github.com/jenstroeger/python-package-template/releases).
   - one PAT with `public_repo`, `read:discussion`, `read:org`, and `read:repo_hook` scopes ([detailed docs](https://github.com/ossf/scorecard-action#authentication-with-pat)) for the secret named `SCORECARD_READ_TOKEN`; this secret is used by the [Scorecard Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/scorecards-analysis.yaml) to analyze the code and add its results to your repository.
   - one PAT with `repo` scope for the secret named `DEPENDABOT_AUTOMERGE_TOKEN`; this secret is used by the [Dependabot Automerge Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/dependabot-automerge.yaml) to comment on Dependabot PRs.
+- Create a Wiki and a first empty Wiki page for your new repository.
+Using the [Wiki Documentation](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/_wiki-documentation.yaml) Action the repository’s Wiki will be automatically updated as part of publishing a new release.

 To develop your new package, first create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) by either using the [Makefile](https://www.gnu.org/software/make/manual/make.html#toc-An-Introduction-to-Makefiles):